Verified July 2026 · Cited to primary sources

 Grade DAnimal studies only, unproven in humans

-Epitalon is not FDA-approved and is under FDA review (July 24, 2026 PCAC).
-Human evidence is Grade D — the longevity and anti-aging claims rest on small, low-quality Russian studies.
+Epitalon is not FDA-approved and remains under FDA review.
+On July 24, 2026 the PCAC panel voted 7 to 5 (1 abstention) to recommend adding it to the 503A list for insomnia, but that is advisory and the FDA has not acted.
+Human evidence is Grade D: the longevity and anti-aging claims rest on small, low-quality Russian studies.

 See the evidence →